xtrx-sdr/images/README.md

 % make
 % sudo insmod xtrx.ko
 ```
-### Non root access for /dev/xtrx0
+### Non-root access for /dev/xtrx0

 If you want to access XTRX from non-root user (which is the typical case) you need to install `udev` rules.
 ```
 cp sources/xtrx_linux_pcie_drv/50-xtrx.rules /etc/udev/rules.d/
 ```
-After that you need to restart `udevd` and remove and insert the XTRX driver (`rmmod xtrx; modprobe xtrx`) or reboot the system.
-On ubuntu-like systems you can restart `udev` by
+After that, you need to restart `udevd` and remove and insert the XTRX driver (`rmmod xtrx; modprobe xtrx`) or reboot the system.
+On ubuntu-like systems, you can restart `udev` by
 ```
 udevadm control --reload-rules && udevadm trigger
 ```